About the scheme

-The Mytholmroyd Flood Alleviation Scheme has been developed by the Environment Agency in partnership with Calderdale Council, the local community, and partners.
-VBA, a joint venture comprising VolkerStevin, Boskalis Westminster and SNC-Lavalin’s Atkins business, is the main contractor responsible for its design and construction.
+Mytholmroyd Flood Alleviation Scheme was developed by the Environment Agency in partnership with Calderdale Council, the local community, and partners.
+VBA, a joint venture comprising VolkerStevin, Boskalis Westminster and SNC-Lavalin’s Atkins business, were the main contractor responsible for its design and construction.

-Vital works to be completed as part of the scheme include:
+Vital works completed as part of the scheme include:

 - Waterproofing of buildings next to the river.

 View a copy of the Mytholmroyd Scheme leaflet.
 The leaflet provides some background information and explains how the scheme was developed.

 Following the devastating floods of Boxing Day 2015 and history of flooding in Mytholmroyd, it was important that a flood alleviation scheme was designed and constructed as quickly as possible.
 To develop the scheme at pace, many aspects of the programme including design work, community consultation, obtaining planning permission and ground investigation work all ran in parallel.